alebgz-91/queens/README.md

 ## Why this exists

-I used to work in the DESNZ team that publishes DUKES and related collections.
-We constantly received requests from policy colleagues and modellers for data and insights that required hours of manual manipulation of the published tables.
+I used to work in the Energy Statistics team, producing collaborating at the publication of DUKES and related collections.
+We constantly received requests from policy colleagues and modellers for data and insights that required considerable manual manipulation of the published tables.

 I always wished there was a queryable counterpart to the public-facing Excel files — something that preserved the authority of the published stats, but removed the drudgery.